Before the Study

-You will be given a special set of eating and drinking instructions when scheduling the procedure.
-You should receive a phone call to confirm your appointment 24 to 48 hours prior to the MRI exam.
+You will receive a special set of eating and drinking instructions when you schedule the procedure.
+We will call to confirm your appointment 24 to 48 hours prior to the MRI exam.
 A packet of information will be mailed to your home prior to your appointment date.
 Please be sure to read the packet of information carefully.

-If your child is on medications ordered by a doctor, give them at their scheduled time with only a sip of water or a teaspoon of Jell-O.
+If your child is on medicine ordered by a doctor, give them at their scheduled time with only a sip of water or a teaspoon of Jell-O.

-Your child will be assessed and prepared for the procedure.
-You will be asked questions about your child's medical history, allergies, current medications, previous anesthetic experience and current health status.
+We will examine your child before the procedure.
+We will also ask questions about your child's medical history, allergies, current medicines, previous anesthetic experience and current health status.

-Anesthesia professionals will monitor your child closely during the test.
-Doctors and nurses will monitor and check the heart's activity, blood pressure and oxygen levels and observe the airway.
+Anesthesia professionals will watch your child closely during the test.
+Doctors and nurses will check your child's heart's activity, blood pressure and oxygen levels and observe the airway.

 The MRI machine is a large magnet.
 Therefore, dress your child in comfortable clothing with no metal snaps or zippers.
-Your child's metal hair barrettes, hair pins and earrings must be removed prior to the test.
+Remove any metal hair barrettes, hairpins and earrings before the test.

 The MRI machine is a large magnet that is in the shape of a tunnel.
 When your child is asleep under general anesthesia, they will lie on their back on a table in the center of the tunnel.
 An MRI technologist takes pictures of your child's nose, throat and mouth.

 It is possible that during the procedure your child may experience some discomfort.
 A doctor and nurse will interrupt the test if it is necessary.